sashwattanay/site/hobbies.md

 I am trying to learn to play piano.
-[Here](https://youtu.be/tRbLFhNZF9c) I am playing on piano a [song](https://youtu.be/VXtDiSeqDqY)  by my cousin.
+[Here](https://youtu.be/tRbLFhNZF9c) I am playing on piano a [song](https://youtu.be/VXtDiSeqDqY) sung by my cousin.

 As  a symbolic gesture
-against anti-Asian hate which has risen dramatically since COVID, I recorded myself singing a [Mandarin song](https://youtu.be/bv_cEeDlop0) by Taiwanese singer [Teresa Teng](https://en.wikipedia.org/wiki/Teresa_Teng).
+against the anti-Asian hate, which has risen dramatically since COVID, I recorded myself singing a [Mandarin song](https://youtu.be/bv_cEeDlop0) by Taiwanese singer [Teresa Teng](https://en.wikipedia.org/wiki/Teresa_Teng).
 [Here](https://youtu.be/86DAWrvN1t4) is the recording; please use headphones.

-Additionally, I like to make YouTube videos related to tech tutorials.
+Additionally, I like to make YouTube videos on tech tutorials.
 [Here](https://youtu.be/-fsQ5yuSVNk) is an example where I show the power of keyboard shortcuts, and [here](https://youtu.be/_t0HpdmeQ5c) I show how to make Gantt charts in Excel.